-&lt;sup>101 Although bakers had a primary distributor/supplier, they also developed some relations, and minor purchases, from a secondary source.
+&lt;sup>66Although bakers had a primary distributor/supplier, they also developed some relations, and minor purchases, from a secondary source.
 Yeast being indispensable, this was a way for bakers to ensure themselves against possible shortages or failures in primary sourcing.
 In turn, this link with another distributor/supplier allowed bakers to switch supplier in case the primary increased prices.
 But in turn, this would mean that the primary distributor/supplier may be informed of possible 'deviations' by rivals.

-The role of a stable demand in increasing transparency of the market is clearly explained in the following excerpt from the Decision: "In the context of frequent deliveries, [monitoring deviations] is simply
+&lt;sup>67The role of a stable demand in increasing transparency of the market is clearly explained in the following excerpt from the Decision: "In the context of frequent deliveries, [monitoring deviations] is simply verified by observing significant decrease in volumes with respect to the previous year for a given territory.
+Indeed when market demand is relatively stable, as is the case in Spain, inferring deviations from collusive conduct is easier and requires less market data than when the market demand fluctuates significantly and unpredictably." (para 232)